unspezifische/CyberSecTK/README.md

 iot('path_to_your_pcap_file.pcap', **ip_filter)
  ```

-This module outputs a DataFrame with the extracted features, and saves a copy of each PCAP file with the filter applied into a directory called `filtered_pcap`.
+This module outputs a NumPy array, which can be passed directly to a TensorFlow or PyTorch training script.

 #### Iterating Through a Directory of PCAPs
 We can use Python's built-in `os` library to iterate through a directory containing PCAP files and pass each file to the `iot()` function, using the `ip_filter` dictionary provided by CyberSecTK: